Materials-Consortia/OPTIMADE/optimade.md

 * Description: A description of groups of sites that are statistically correlated.
 * Requirements:
-  * This key is optional (it is absent if there are no partial occupancies).
+  * This key is OPTIONAL (it is absent if there are no partial occupancies).
   * Client implementations MUST check its presence (as its presence changes the interpretation of the structure).
   * If present, it MUST be a list of dictionaries, each of
     which represents an assembly and MUST have the following two keys: